reed-mcdaniel-716/react_hooks_and_context_api/README.md

 ---

 ## Layout
-This repo is split into two separate React applications
+This repo is split into three separate React applications
-1. **contextapp** for React Context API work
+1. **contextapp** for React Context API work both with and without Hooks
 2. **hooksapp** for React Hooks
+3. **booklist** for a more complex application using React Context API and Hooks
 ---

 ## Notes